grepsuzette/VIM-thesaurus-files/README.md

    - tragedy
    - cataclysm

- Sure you get to manually remove the underscore if you choose one of these results, but by discarding them as in most thesaurus, we would get half of these interesting results.
+ By discarding them as in most thesaurus, we would get half of these interesting results.

- This also prevents synonyms for `10000` to return "ten" and "thousands" on two separate lines, whereas the one-liner "ten_thousands" is more readable (though you still have to edit it if you choose it).
+ This also prevents synonyms for `10000` to return "ten" and "thousands" on two separate lines, whereas the one-liner "ten_thousands" is more readable.

-Additional language
+Additional languages
 =========================================================================

 The VIM thesaurus in French is provided already,